Select therapeutic use:

 Undiagnosed abnormal genital bleeding.
 Known or suspected breast cancer.
 Known or suspected estrogen-dependent neoplasia.
 Active or history of DVT, PE.
 Active or recent arterial thromboembolic disease (eg, stroke, MI).
 Hepatic dysfunction or disease.
 Known or suspected pregnancy.

 Increased risk of endometrial carcinoma or hyperplasia in women with intact uterus (adding progestin is essential).
-Cardiovascular disorders.
+Increased risk of cardiovascular events (eg, MI, stroke, VTE); discontinue if occurs.
+Manage risk factors for cardiovascular disease and venous thromboembolism appropriately.
 Breast cancer.
 Risk of probable dementia in women >65yrs of age.
 Gallbladder disease.
 Bone disease associated with hypercalcemia.
 Visual abnormalities.
 Hypertriglyceridemia.
 Hepatic impairment.
 Hypothyroidism.
 Hypocalcemia.
 Conditions aggravated by fluid retention.
 Endometriosis.
 May aggravate asthma, diabetes, epilepsy, migraine, porphyria, SLE, hepatic hemangiomas.
 Do initial complete physical; repeat annually (include BP, mammogram, PAP smear).
 Discontinue if cardiac events, visual disturbances, or jaundice occurs; and during prolonged immobilization, or at least 4–6 weeks before surgery associated with an increased risk of thromboembolism.
 Nursing mothers.

 May be antagonized by CYP3A4 inducers (eg, St. John’s Wort, phenobarbital, carbamazepine, rifampin).
 May be potentiated by CYP3A4 inhibitors (eg, erythromycin, clarithromycin, ketoconazole, itraconazole, ritonavir, grapefruit juice).
 May interfere with lab tests (eg, thyroid, PT, binding proteins, glucose tolerance, HDL-C/LDL-C).